kie4280/eye-protector2/README.md

 # Updates

 - [20240606] Unfortunately, this widget isn't compatible with KDE 6 so is currently broken.
-- [20240904] Update: This widget is currently working in Plaasma 6.1.4 😃
+- [20240904] Update: This widget is currently installable in Plasma 6.1.4 😃.
+However, There is a bug that prevents the widget from showing when the countdown expires.
+More Plasma API digging is necessary!

 # Motivation

 Protect your eyes!!
 Without them you cannot see!!
+Also, this widget functions as a pomodoro timer.
+If you know the pomodoro technique, you would definitely like it.

 # Screenshots